USFWS/secas/docs/Images.md

 Always run the image through a minifier like [TinyPNG](https://tinypng.com/), which can also handle JPGs, before uploading to Github.
 This can cut 50% or more of the size of the image with no perceptible difference.

+## If adding images that are accessed from elsewhere

+Any images that are added to this repository but used elsewhere, such as on ArcGIS Hub, must be documented in `content/images/README.pdf` to note where they are used.
+This ensures that we can always do a code search for that image file and know if it is still being used or if it must remain available because it is used externally.